vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 some-symbol
 ```

 What if we want to talk about the symbol itself, instead of always assuming that it is the name of a variable bound to some value?
 In this case, we can use the "quote" procedure.
 The quote procedure takes its argument and returns a *quoted* version of that argument.
-Quoted values are treated **as is** by the interpreter.
+Quoted values are treated **as is** by the language.
 That is, they are their own value.

 ```
 (quote some-symbol)